BARKcoinAI-HUB/BarkyBoost/README.md

 - Wallet funding amount
 - Number of trading wallets used
 - Trading mode/strategy

+Main task panel highlights:
+- The info panel shows current trade size, slippage, wallet funding, selected chain and generated volume.
+- The minimum trade size is `0.000001` native coin on every supported chain.
+- Back buttons are available throughout the settings flow to return to the previous menu.

 ### 3.2 Create or Open a Token Task